 A lot of women suffer from intimate health issues.
 Many of them suffer in silence due to embarrassment and shame.
-A lot of these issues can be avoided with the knowledge of how to best care for your intimate area.
-We have spoken to the gynecologist and vulva expert Dr Rebecka Kaplan and she claims that the main cause for imbalances is our ignorance of intimate self-care.
+Many of these issues can be avoided with the knowledge of how to best care for your vulva.
+We have spoken to the gynecologist and vulva expert Dr Rebecka Kaplan and she claims that the main cause for imbalances is our ignorance of self-care.
 “Soap-based products are the greatest cause for intimate health issues”, says Dr Rebecka who daily encounters many vulva and vagina problems in women.
 Even the mildest soaps dissolve lipids which makes it easier for unwanted bacteria and fungus to attach to the mucosa and cause problems.

 VULVA & VAGINA - WHAT IS THE DIFFERENCE?

 The ignorance is not just about hygiene but also about our own anatomy.
 Vagina is a word often used to include everything "between the legs".
 But what we usually refer to is the vulva.
 The vulva is the outer part of the intimate area and the vagina is the internal canal that leads to the uterus.
 The vagina is self-cleaning.
 It has an army of bacteria that keep the vagina moist, healthy and with an acidic pH value.
 And like all bacteria, these also have a smell.
 This smell is completely natural.
 We all have different sets of bacteria and thus have our own very unique smell.
 If the smell changes its character to a pungent or fishy smell it is a sign of a bacterial imbalance.